revsys/django-health-check/docs/src/pages/install.md

 ]
 ```

-Keep in mind, you don't have to call your endpoint `/health/` you could use
+_*Note, you don't have to call your endpoint `/health/` you could use
-`/ht/`, `/_checks/` or any name you like.
+`/ht/`, `/_checks/` or any name you prefer.*_

 ## Configuring checks in Django Settings

-The way you enable individual health checks is by including them in your
+To enable individual health checks include them in your
-project's `INSTALLED_APPS` setting, so find it in your `settings.py` file.
+project's `INSTALLED_APPS`  in the `settings.py` file.

-To setup up a normal minimal set up of django-health-check add this to your
+To setup up a normal minimal set up of `django-health-check` add this to your
 `INSTALLED_APPS`:

 ```python